Veolia shares down on report of boardroom plot to oust CEO

-PARIS Shares in French waste and water management group Veolia (VIE.PA) fell on Friday after a news report that shareholder Dassault is seeking to oust Veolia's Chief Executive Antoine Frerot and replace him with a state official.
+PARIS Feb 14 Shares in French waste and water management group Veolia fell on Friday after a news report that shareholder Dassault is seeking to oust Veolia's Chief Executive Antoine Frerot and replace him with a state official.

 According to French magazine Le Point, which did not name its sources, several Veolia's board members met this week to discuss how to unseat Frerot and replace him with David Azema, current chief of the agency overlooking state investments in companies.